WBJW-AM 1440

 Phil Hendrie-mid-1970s

-Phil dropped out of Pasadena City College after two years, and moved with friends to Orlando, Florida to work as a construction laborer/cement finisher in the middle of the early seventies Central Florida building boom, and contributed to building Walt Disney World as well.
+Phil dropped out of Pasadena City College after two years, and moved with friends to Orlando, Florida to work as a construction laborer/cement finisher in the middle of the early seventies.
+The Central Florida building boom was on, and Phil contributed to building Walt Disney World.
 According to Mr. Hendrie, he "...still entertained ideas about being a writer but didn't really write anything."
 Realizing that he'd need a job to support himself if he was ever going to get down to the business of writing, he unwittingly chose his career...
-"I landed a gig as a disc jockey at WBJW 1440 AM in Winter Park Fla, a suburb of Orlando.
+"I landed a gig as a disc jockey at WBJW 1440 AM in Winter Park Florida, a suburb of Orlando.
 I never really did start writing anything.
 And for that matter never did anything of note as a disc jockey for some 16 years, drifting from Orlando, to New Orleans to Miami and then home to Los Angeles, spinning records and hating it.
 Real waste of life..."

 Pam Gordon